jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 ```
 At the time of writing this, there is still an open issue for certbot
 (https://github.com/certbot/certbot/issues/3646).
 That is why we add the line "http2 on".
+You also need to change change the proxy pass IP line and all the cloud.x_youromain.com variables.
 ```NGINX
 server {
     server_name cloud.x_youromain.com;